explosion/spacy-course/chapters/en/slides/chapter4_02_training-loop.md

         nlp.update(texts, annotations)
 ```

-Notes: In this example, we start off with a blank English model using the spacy
+Notes: In this example, we start off with a blank English model using the
-dot blank method.
-The blank model doesn't have any pipeline components, only the
+`spacy.blank` method.
+The blank model doesn't have any pipeline components, only
-language data and tokenization rules.
+the language data and tokenization rules.

 We then create a blank entity recognizer and add it to the pipeline.

-Using the "add label" method, we can add new string labels to the model.
+Using the `add_label` method, we can add new string labels to the model.

-We can now call nlp dot begin training to initialize the model with random
+We can now call `nlp.begin_training` to initialize the model with random
 weights.

 To get better accuracy, we want to loop over the examples more than once and
 randomly shuffle the data on each iteration.

-On each iteration, we divide the examples into batches using spaCy's minibatch
+On each iteration, we divide the examples into batches using spaCy's `minibatch`
 utility function.
 Each example consists of a text and its annotations.

 Finally, we update the model with the texts and annotations and continue the